Home » Cape Town Foodie Guide: The Best Places to Eat in Cape Town, South Africa

 Cape Town is a foodie heaven.
-It’s widely considered one of the best places in the world to eat..
+In fact, it’s widely considered one of the best places in the world to eat.

-The food in South Africa, and Cape Town especially, is strongly influenced from the many cultures and nationalities that call the city home.
-From restaurants serving up Malay dishes to vegan brunch spots and Michelin-starred fine dining, Cape Town has it all.
+The food in South Africa, and Cape Town especially, is strongly influenced from the many cultures and nationalities that call SA home.
+In Cape Town specifically, there is a strong Malay influence, but you can also find excellent spots serving up everything from the freshest local seafood, to Mozambican to cool vegan brunch spots.
+Then there are some seriously great food halls, such as Time Out Market, and of course, some of the best Michelin-starred fine dining, Cape Town has it all.

 Best Places to Eat in Cape Town